 The list of disciplines and courses designated for each requirement group may be found in Appendix I in the Bulletin and can be searched through the Matrix App at www.iun.edu/coas/student-tools/index.htm.

 Group I: Foundation Courses English Composition

 Students must demonstrate the ability to use correct, clear, effective English.
-The student may satisfy this requirement in either of the following ways:
+The student may satisfy this requirement by completing